kunumi/uqlm_clean/README.md

   <img src="https://raw.githubusercontent.com/cvs-health/uqlm/develop/assets/images/panel_output2.png" />
 </p>

-Note that although we use `ChatVertexAI` in this example, we can use any [LangChain Chat Model](https://js.langchain.com/docs/integrations/chat/) as judges.
 For a more detailed demo illustrating how to customize a panel of LLM judges, refer to our [LLM-as-a-Judge Demo](./examples/judges_demo.ipynb).

 **Available Scorers:**